7 Things to do in Grand Rapids in April

 We are hoping the April showers are minimal this month so you can get outside and enjoy all the fun activities taking place in and around Grand Rapids.
-From group bikes rides to Earth Day celebrations to Whitecaps home games, April is a busy month.
+From group bike rides to Earth Day celebrations to Whitecaps home games, April is a busy month.
 A thunderstorm or two wouldn’t be the worst thing though; stay indoors and enjoy the Latin American Film Festival, cat yoga, a night of painting, or “Akeelah and the Bee” on the Civic Theatre stage.

 Grab your bike and Hit the Trails